Associate Dean, Division of Advanced Nursing Practice, and Associate Professor

 (973) 972-6659

-Specialty: neonatology, pediatrics, pediatric genetics, newborn screening, inborn errors of metabolism
+Specialty: newborn screening, inborn errors of metabolism, pediatric genetics, neonatology, pediatrics

-Drawing on experience gained during a career in nursing and academia of more than 30 years, Sharon Anderson serves as Associate Dean for the Division of Advanced Nursing Practice at Rutgers School of Nursing.
-As associate professor, her teaching, service, and scholarship focuses on the care of one of our most vulnerable populations – high-risk infants and children with genetic and inherited metabolic disorders.
+Drawing on experience gained during a career in nursing and academia for almost 40 years, Dr. Sharon Anderson is an Associate Professor in the Division of Advanced Nursing Practice.
+Her teaching, service, and scholarship focus on the care of one of our most vulnerable populations – high-risk infants and children with genetic and inherited metabolic disorders.

 As an advanced practice nurse in Medical Genetics at Rutgers Health, Robert Johnson Medical School, Dr. Anderson’s primary clinical and scholarly interests surround newborn screening, inborn errors of metabolism, and pediatric genetics.
 She has presented at dozens of state and national forums and authored numerous peer-reviewed publications that highlight her expertise and passion for the fields of neonatology, pediatrics, and metabolic and pediatric genetics.

-More than a decade ago, Dr. Anderson transitioned to academia – serving as instructor in the Accelerated Second-Degree Program at the University of Medicine and Dentistry of New Jersey School of Nursing, which merged with Rutgers School of Nursing in 2016.
-After that merger, in addition to her faculty role as assistant professor, she also served as co-director of the RN to BS in Nursing Program.
+After more than two decades in clinical practice, Dr. Anderson transitioned to academia.
+She started her career in the Accelerated Second-Degree Program at the University of Medicine and Dentistry of New Jersey School of Nursing, which merged with Rutgers School of Nursing in 2016.
+In addition to her faculty role, she has served in several leadership positions during her tenure at the university including Co-director of the RN to BS in Nursing Program and Assistant and Associate Dean of the Division of Advanced Nursing Practice.

 Learn More